MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 You can choose one of the following storage redundancies for backups:

 - **Locally redundant storage (LRS)**:  Copies your backups synchronously three times within a single physical location in the primary region.
-LRS is the least expensive replication option, but we don't recommend it for applications that require high availability or durability.
+LRS is the least expensive storage option, but we don't recommend it for applications that require resiliency to regional outages or a guarantee of high data durability.
 - **Zone-redundant storage (ZRS)**: Copies your backups synchronously across three Azure availability zones in the primary region.
 It's currently available in only [certain regions](/azure/storage/common/storage-redundancy#zone-redundant-storage).
 - **Geo-redundant storage (GRS)**: Copies your backups synchronously three times within a single physical location in the primary region by using LRS.
 Then it copies your data asynchronously to a single physical location in the [paired](/azure/availability-zones/cross-region-replication-azure#azure-cross-region-replication-pairings-for-all-geographies) secondary region.